8 Mistakes When Installing Tubeless Tires and How to Avoid Them

 1. Use of a Poor-Quality Rim Tape

 One of the most overlooked aspects of tubeless tire installation is rim tape.
-Using too narrow or low-quality rim tape can lead to air leakage and subsequent tire removal, as well as cleaning the tire sealant and fixing the tape.
+Using too narrow or low-quality rim tape can lead to air leakage, requiring tire removal and cleaning the sealant before retaping.

 Invest in high-quality tubeless rim tape up to 5mm wider than your rims’ internal rim width.
-Believe me, I wanted to save money on tape because I test a large number of wheels.
+I learned this the hard way—I wanted to save money on tape because I frequently test a large number of wheels.

-Unfortunately, cheap tapes often let me down during installation.
-They formed bubbles and let air in.
+Unfortunately, cheap tapes failed me during installation.
+They bubbled and allowed air to seep through.

 NOTE: Some rims don’t have nipple holes, so you can use them without tubeless rim tape.